RickStrahl/Westwind.Utilities/Readme.md

-#Westwind.Utiltities
+# Westwind.Utiltities
-###A rich library of everyday utilities for .NET development###
+### A general purpose utility and helper library for .NET development

-Every .NET application requires small, common and ofen repeated tasks.
+Every .NET application requires small, common and often repeated tasks.
 This library is a collection of those things that I commonly need on a regular basis and have compiled over the years.

 * [Get it on NuGet](http://nuget.org/packages/Westwind.Utilities/)
 * [Usage Documentation](http://west-wind.com/westwindtoolkit/docs?page=_3rg13chn1.htm)